-Most of our revenue is derived from long-term contracts for the delivery of payloads to the lunar surface.
+Historically, most of our revenue has been derived from fixed-price, long-term contracts for the delivery of payloads to the lunar surface.
 In order to satisfy these contracts, we undertake the engineering for the research, design, development, manufacturing, integration and sustainment of advanced technology space systems.
 The integration of these technologies and systems lead to an organic and integrated capability to provide lunar access on a commercial services basis.
 Individual contracts are aggregated by mission (e.g., IM-1, IM-2, IM-3) for management purposes.
 Revenue is measured based on the amount of consideration specified in a contract with the customer.